General objective of the job

-- Deliver briefings, Training of Trainers, trainings to partners on PSS methodologies and materials including (PSS foundations, DEALS, TEAM UP, PFA and others).
+- Deliver briefings, Training of Trainers, training to partners on PSS methodologies and materials including (PSS foundations, DEALS, TEAM UP, PFA and others).

 - Provides regular on-site coaching visits in the field to support facilitators’ professional development and to assure quality implementation.

-- Develop relationships with partner focal points, schools to facilitate effective capacity building cycles, follow up on PSS implementation within partner organizations, schools and support staff capacity development in the field.
+- Develop relationships with partner focal points and schools to facilitate effective capacity building cycles, follow up on PSS implementation within partner organizations, schools and support staff capacity development in the field.

-- Attend internal update meetings on specified projects, maintaining action plans, and following up on key actions related to PSS activities delivery.
+- Attending internal update meetings on specified projects, maintaining action plans, and following up on key actions related to PSS activities delivery.

 - Develops training and progress reports related to PSS activities and achievements (on results) and follow up on areas of technical implementation / additional training needs.